cleverington/n00b-drupal-development/manuscript/chapters/foreword.md

 # Note

-This book is both a work-in-progress (WIP) and a research driven committment to **Novice Level** Drupal, Front-End Development, Back-End Development, Ansible, VNWare, Drush, etc. knowledge aggregation.
+This book is both a work-in-progress (WIP) and a research driven commitment to **Novice Level** Drupal, Front-End Development, Back-End Development, Ansible, VNWare, Drush, etc. knowledge aggregation.

 It is not, and will never be, for example, [The Definitive Guide to Drupal 7](http://definitivedrupal.org/ "The Definitive Guide to Drupal 7: Configuration, Code, and Community").
-I cheerfully take zero responsibility for faults or mistakes in this book and will just as cheefully accept comments, Contribs, etc.
+I cheerfully take zero responsibility for faults or mistakes in this book and will just as cheerfully accept comments, Contribs, etc.